To screen for and diagnose a chlamydia infection

 Where can I get tested?

 The most reliable ways to avoid infection with chlamydia or any sexually transmitted disease are to abstain from oral, vaginal, and anal sex or to be in a long-term, mutually monogamous relationship with an uninfected partner.
 People who are sexually active should correctly and consistently use condoms to reduce the risk of infection with chlamydia and other STDs.

 How is chlamydia treated?

-Antibiotics are prescribed to treat chlamydia.
-They can cure the infection, but damage from the infection may sometimes be permanent.
-If symptoms do not resolve after a few days, then you should consult with your healthcare provider.
+Your healthcare practitioner will prescribe antibiotics to treat chlamydia.
+Antibiotics can cure your infection, but damage from the infection may sometimes be permanent.
+If symptoms do not resolve after a few days, consult your healthcare provider.
 You should refrain from having sex until you have completed your treatment and should be re-tested three months after treatment.